-Start by making an appointment with your family doctor or a general practitioner if you have signs or symptoms of gastritis.
-If your doctor suspects you may have gastritis, you may be referred to a specialist in digestive disorders (gastroenterologist).
+Start by making an appointment with your family doctor or a general practitioner.
+If your doctor suspects gastritis, you may be referred to a specialist in digestive disorders (gastroenterologist).

 What you can do